About the A5 South Volleyball Club

 What is A5 South's Philosophy?

-A5 South’s mission is to teach girls life lessons through the sport of volleyball.
-Toward this end, our goal is to field teams that are disciplined and competitive as the girls’ athletic abilities will allow.
-With the exception of our U12’s teams, girls are selected for A5 South based on their performance at tryouts.
-Once selected for a team, girls are expected to practice a minimum of twice a week on weekday evenings and will compete in approximately 8 to 10 weekend tournaments.
+A5 South’s mission is to teach girls and boys life lessons through the sport of volleyball.
+Toward this end, our goal is to field teams that are disciplined and competitive as the players’ athletic abilities will allow.
+With the exception of our U12’s teams, players are selected for A5 South based on their performance at tryouts.
+Once selected for a team, players are expected to practice a minimum of twice a week on weekday evenings and will compete in approximately 8 to 10 weekend tournaments.

 About A5 Volleyball ClubA5 Volleyball Club was formed in 2004 as a 501-C (3) non-profit corporation by a group of dedicated men and women who saw the opportunity to create a different club experience in Georgia, and in so doing raise the level of the sport throughout the South.
 These individuals - A5 plank holders - have left their legacy on the sport, and past, present and future A5 athletes are forever in their debt: Bob Westbrook, Phil Bush, Jeff Choe, Erica Miller, Bayne Tippins and Dale Smith.